Get stories and expert advice on all things related to college and parenting.

 Having a small handheld vacuum to occasionally clean your carpet is a must.
-Disinfectant wipes or sprays are great to clean shared surfaces, especially if/when you or your roommate are sick — and everyone's going to want to be extra hygienic this fall as we try to prevent COVID-19.
+Disinfectant wipes or sprays are great to clean shared surfaces, especially if/when you or your roommate are sick or if there's a COVID wave.
 I got sick twice during my first semester of college, and my roommate was very happy I avoided getting her sick by wiping things down.

 There's nothing worse than being sick for the first time away from home and having to Uber to a grocery store to buy what you need.
 To avoid this, head to a store during move-in or early in the semester to pick up tissues, whatever cold medicine you prefer, and soup you can heat up in your room.
 This is stuff you will use throughout your four years.

 Since the pandemic seems like it might never end, it's also a good idea to have a supply of rapid, at-home COVID tests and masks.

 If you have extra supplies, you can also help a friend through their first time being sick away from home.

 If you're the casual type, it helps to know that there are often events at the start of college (convocation, a President's reception, etc.) and throughout the year (career events, Greek life activities) where you might want to dress up a bit.
 It helps to have appropriate clothing on hand so you're not running around at the last minute trying to find the right pair of shoes.

 Many residence halls have shared kitchens, but it's convenient to have a microwave and mini-fridge in your room to keep snacks or heat up food.
 Talk to your roommate if this is something you want to share, and who should bring what.
 Check to see if your school has a rental program.